 Section 1.
 The Club shall hold general membership meetings in September, January and May, and at other times as called by the Board of Directors.

 Section 2.
-The Club typically holds monthly Board meetings the second Tuesday of each month.
-The Board of Directors may change the regular meeting date provided at least ten days’ notice of such change is given to all Club members.
+The Club typically holds regular Board meetings the second Tuesday of the months of July, September, November, January, April and May.
+(2026) The Board of Directors may change the regular meeting date provided at least ten days’ notice of such change is given to all Club members.
 This notice, and any other such notice required by these Bylaws, may be given by posting on the Club web site.

 Section 3.
 The Club’s annual corporate meeting shall be the regular May meeting, with at least ten days’ posted notice given to all Club members that this is the annual meeting.